-In this tutorial, we’ll walk through the steps of adding and styling the top profile image as displayed in the demonstration site.
+In this tutorial, we’ll walk through the steps of adding and styling the top profile image as displayed in the demonstration website.

 Before we get started, you may want to pick a personal profile photo for including on your site.
 If you don’t have a profile photo, you can use any image for demonstration purposes or create an avatar through a site like Getavataaars.com.
 Otherwise, you can use the image from our demonstration site by downloading the image here.
-(For a refresher on how to add images to webpages using HTML, please visit our tutorial HTML Images from earlier in this tutorial series.)
+(For a refresher on how to add images to webpages using HTML, please visit our tutorial How To Add Images To Your Webpage Using HTML from earlier in this tutorial series.)

 Once you’ve selected an image, save it as

 <img> element in between the opening and closing